AdobeDocs/commerce-operations.en/help/installation/tutorials/uninstall-modules.md

     | `--backup-media` | Backs up the pub/media directory.                                                | `var/backups/<timestamp>_filesystem_media.tgz` |
     | `--backup-db`    | Backs up the database.                                                 | `var/backups/<timestamp>_db.gz`                |

-1. If `--remove-data` is specified, removes the database schema and data defined in the module's `Uninstall` classes.
+1. If `--remove-data` is specified, remove the database schema and data defined in the module's `Uninstall` classes.

    For each specified module to uninstall, invokes the `uninstall` method in its `Uninstall` class.
 This class must inherit from [Magento\Framework\Setup\UninstallInterface](https://github.com/magento/magento2/blob/2.4/lib/internal/Magento/Framework/Setup/UninstallInterface.php).